 Andy’s orchard grows hundreds of varieties of fruit, both heirloom and modern, focusing on varieties with the best flavor.
 Andy Mariani experiments with many fruit varieties to determine the ones that his customers most prefer.
 When more fruit of a certain variety is needed, this can be achieved by grafting scions of the desired variety to a tree of a less desired variety.
 This is called topworking.

 Source of Budwood

 As with citrus, the source of budwood for stone fruit trees is important.
 In California, all budwood for grafting citrus trees is required to come from a disease free source.
-As of 2017 the situation with stone fruit budwood is different.
-The most serious diseases of stone fruit trees are not known to exist in California, but they are present in other states and other countries.
+As of 2021 the situation with stone fruit budwood is different.
+The most serious diseases of stone fruit trees are not known to exist in California, but they are present in other areas.
 Movement of stone fruit scions from certain areas can spread diseases that would be devastating to both farmers and also to hobbyists growing their own fruit trees.

 Sourcing Budwood Locally

 Sourcing stone fruit budwood locally helps to avoid the spread of disease.
 There are clubs in California that make locally-sourced budwood of species that are not restricted available to hobbyists.
 The below photo shows a scion exchange in California's Santa Clara Valley.
 The movement of serious diseases of stone fruit into California could put an end to scion exchanges of stone fruit budwood.

 In locations that have serious diseases such as plum pox, there may be restrictions on grafting with uncertified budwood similar to California's restrictions on citrus propagation.
 Understanding the local situation before moving stone fruit budwood or grafting with it can help to avoid the spread of disease.